 • public health.

-For posts in the Government Statistical Service (GSS), you need a first or second class honours degree in a numerate subject (2:1 minimum for assistant statistician and 2:2 minimum for statistical officer) containing at least 25% taught statistical content (such as statistics, mathematics, economics, sciences, business studies, psychology, geography or similar).
-Government Analysis Function is a network for all civil servants working in government analysis and has specific requirements to join the Government Statistical Service (GSS).
+This includes a first or second class honours degree in a numerate subject (2:1 minimum for assistant statistician and 2:2 minimum for statistical officer) containing at least 25% taught statistical content or a higher degree such as a Masters or PhD that includes formal statistical training.

-You can enter the civil service via the Civil Service Fast Stream: Government Statistical Service.
+You can also enter the civil service via the Civil Service Fast Stream: Government Statistical Service scheme.
 This accelerated training and development programme is aimed at those who have the potential to be future leaders of the civil service.
+You will start your career between the higher and senior statistical officer grades.

 The choice of final year dissertation can be significant.
 These projects can provide a way of making useful contacts within the profession, as well as developing skills and knowledge.
 Access to events, training and newsletters featuring job listings can be gained by joining the RSS or Statisticians in the Pharmaceutical Industry (PSI).